Ethanol

 More about "Ethanol"

-This versatile compound is the type of alcohol found in alcoholic beverages and is also widely used as a fuel, solvent, and disinfectant.
+It is the primary type of alcohol found in alcoholic beverages and has numerous industrial and medicinal applications.